Sīne mālāmāl-e dard ast: Verse 8

-If the "Samarkandi Turk" refers to Tamerlane, Hafez is here complaining of the bloodshed of his conquests in the north, particularly his devastation of Khwarazm in 1379.
+If the "Samarkandi Turk" refers to Tamerlane, in Ingenito's view, Hafez is here complaining of the bloodshed of his conquests in the north, particularly his devastation of Khwarazm in 1379.
 Ingenito draws a parallel with another ghazal where, according to a 15th-century commentator, Hafez made a change as a result of Tamerlane's conquest of Khwarazm.
 According to this commentator, the original last verse in that poem was as follows: